-Somehow, the muscle shirt conjures up something worn when pumping iron or washing the car.
+Somehow, this shirt conjures up an image of something you wear when pumping iron or washing the car.

 But, can it be taken seriously as an undershirt option for business wear?
 And why isn’t it a more popular choice?